HermeticaLabs/oculus-geometry/README.en.md

 Licensed under **Creative Commons BY-NC-ND 4.0**

-You may:
+Permitted:
-- View and execute the code
+- Viewing and executing the code

-You may not:
+Not permitted:
-- Modify the work
+- Modifying the work
-- Use it commercially
+- Commercial use
-- Redistribute derivative versions
+- Redistribution of derivative versions

-Without explicit permission from the author.
+Without explicit authorization from the author.

 ---

 ## Notes

-This project is part of an ongoing research line.
+This project is part of an ongoing line of research.
-Documentation and scope may evolve, but authorship and intent remain constant.
+Documentation and scope may evolve over time. ation and scope may evolve, but authorship and intent remain constant.